hauke96/simple-task-manager/server/README.md

 The server requires a database called `stm` with the required tables as described below.
 This description assumes that you use docker instead of an direct installation of PostgreSQL.

+### Set Database user/pass as environment variable

+* `export STM_DB_USERNAME=postgres STM_DB_PASSWORD=geheim`

+If you want to run test expressed below, user and pass should be as same as the above.
+If you want to run it as public site, you should change to your own unique one.

 ### Start as docker container

 **tl;dr:**